 Has vaccination been made mandatory in your jurisdiction?

 No. Although this is currently being discussed for particularly sensitive areas (e.g. employees in nursing homes or hospitals), there is currently no COVID vaccination duty in Germany.

-Can an employer require compulsory COVID-19 vaccination?
+Can an employer require employees to get the COVID vaccination?
 If yes, are there any exceptions or special circumstances that an employer must consider?